Cargo Bike Faceoff

 Babboe: offerings in three wheels or two

 A cargo bike is meant to be safe, and safety in the city has to do with two usually polarized dynamics: stability and handling.
-Stability is really nothing more than a matter of two wheels versus three.
+Usually you choose one or the other.
+The issue of stability is really nothing more than a matter of two wheels versus three.
 Three wheels plant a wider footprint across three points and is therefore more stable.
 Two-wheeled models achieve stability by increasing the length of the footprint.
-You can see this, for instance on bikes like Babboe and Urban Arrow (which feel very stable at cruising speed), but not Bullit, which rides like a sports-car.
+You can see this, for instance on bikes like Babboe and Urban Arrow (which feel very stable at cruising speed), but not Bullit, which rides like a sports-car (a very fun sports car!).
 However, a footprint across three wheels will always be more stable than a footprint across two, and there's no changing the fact that three wheeled bikes are more stable.
 However, that third wheel will add extra drag (see: weight, below), which matters if you're doing longer rides or have some hills.
 But, of course, an e-assist (as found on the Butchers & Bicycles) would immediately change this.

 Butchers & Bicycles.
 Yes, you can definitely handle it.